severude/Gulp-Build/README.md

 gulp build - Runs the clean, scripts, styles, and images tasks.
 Copies all project files to the dist folder.

 gulp - Runs the build task and serves the project on a local web server.
 Any changes to a SCSS file triggers the styles task and reloads the browser to display the new changes.

+---

+Great work on this project!
+Your code is clean & easy to read.
+Keep up the great coding!